mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 #### Author list, a comma-separated list of the names of each member of the team.

 ## 1. Introduction
 One page overall introduction including sections 1.1 and 1.2.

+Dungeons and Dragons (D&D) is a co-operative tabletop fantasy role-playing game.
+Most players play as adventurers/heroes that explore the the world through going on quests, fighting monsters and hunting fo rewards.
+One player is the Dungeon Master who facilitates the game, controls the non-player characters and monsters, and narrates the story.
+The players traverse the world as figures moving on top of a set-up map, which may contain the non-playable characters that the players interact with.

+Monsters are the non-playable characters that the dungeon master controls and the players do battle with.
+Each monster has statistics on its hit points, armor class and speed.
+They may also contain information on its challenge rating, armor type, race, size, alignment and other specific data.

+D&D includes a specific type of map called dungeons.
+Which is an dangerous enclosed space (often underground) that might contain many dangerous monsters and traps, presenting a large risk/rewards to the players.
+A dungeon may contain multiple layers that the players can traverse between and often get progressively more dangerous the deeper it is.

 ### Client